MBAZA-NLP/hpc-infrastructure-access/README.md

 ![show_images_with_pandas](media/show_images_with_pandas.png)

 Now it is important to understand the interaction between the images, your job and virtual environments.
 Generally we want to first choose a container and mount it.
 Whatever we do next is done within this container.
-This is important since we need to work inside these containers to ensure proper set-up and utilisation of the Nvidia’s GPUs.
+This is important since we need to work inside these containers to ensure proper set-up and utilization of the Nvidia’s GPUs.
 The default command to mount the latest pytorch image and if you created a customized data folder ```test_folder``` to store your datasets would be:

     TODO